brianm2378/Threat-Hunts-Mapped-to-MITRE-ATT-CK/README.md

 By responding to LLMNR/NBT-NS network traffic, adversaries may spoof an authoritative source for name resolution to force communication with an adversary controlled system.
 This activity may be used to collect or relay authentication materials.

+Threat Hypothesis:

+The adversary has performed legacy broadcast protocol poisoning attacks to intercept network traffic from domain hosts and capture Net-NTLMv2 hashes.

 Threat Hunting Process: